How CanYa’s Online Gig Economy Marketplace Intends to Overcome Crypto Volatility

 Therefore, the relative stability of any given currency is very important towards its adoption and implementation by the society, especially when freelance services are involved.
 It serves to preserve value over long periods of time and inspires confidence in the execution of jobs during contracts.

 Having all major blockchain coins and fiat currencies to achieve significant stability at the same time is an almost impossible task.
 However, creating a bridge that will link these different money communities, while preserving the intrinsic value of funds being interchanged is a development that is receiving significant embrace, especially by the freelance services community as it helps to eliminate the anxiety that has besieged it so far.

-The CanYaCoin, which is the native token of the peer-to-peer blockchain platform, CanYa, serves as a single bridge between currencies by hedging their value and protect them from external fluctuations throughout the period of a given contract.
+The CanYaCoin (CAN), which is the native token of the peer-to-peer blockchain platform, CanYa, serves as a single bridge between currencies by hedging their value and protect them from external fluctuations throughout the period of a given contract.